bennyhuo/KotlinBlogTranslation/original/Kotlin M5.2 IntelliJ IDEA 12.1 and Gradle.md

 <p></p>
 {% endraw %}

-<strong>This works only for Java classes</strong>.
+**This works only for Java classes**.
 In fact, it is not a part of the language, but a feature of how Java classes are loaded into Kotlin: we define a <em>synthesized</em> function

 {% raw %}
 <p></p>